-7 It is not our concern here to define Don Bosco's charism or to elaborate its various co's motto, da mihi animas, cetera tolle ('give me souls, take away the rest'), and has pastoral charity at its centre.
-Don Bosco's charism as lived by the pioneer groups of Salesians who came to India, manifested itself basically in three ways: a) a special predilection for poor and abandoned youth and their education in order to make them 'good Christians and honest citizens'; b) mission ad gentes and catechesis to implant the Church; c) works of charity and developmental initiatives on behalf of the poor and marginalised people in order to help them to live dignified lives.
+The Salesian charism is to be understood as the Salesian patrimony as a whole in its various dimensions8.
+It is synthetically expressed in Don Bosco's motto, da mihi animas, cetera tolle (give me souls, take away the rest), and has pastoral charity at its centre.
+The Salesian charism as lived by the pioneer groups of Salesians who came to India, manifested itself basically in three ways: a) a special predilection for poor and abandoned youth and their education in order to make them "good Christians and honest citizens"; b) mission ad gentes and catechesis to implant the Church; c) works of charity and developmental initiatives on behalf of the poor and marginalised people in order to help them to live dignified lives.